Low-reheating scenario in dark Higgs inflation and its impact on dark photon dark matter production: Dark matter

 Here, we have two terms associated with the DPDM evolution; the first one is associated with the annihilation, and the second one is associated with the decay.
 When DM is of the WIMP-type, the decay term is insignificant, while for the FIMP-type DM, the decay term would set the DM abundance.
+In the case of FIMP DM, we also need to multiply the DM density by a factor of two for the pair production of $W_D$ DM.
+The expressions for the thermal average of cross-section times velocity $\langle \sigma v \rangle_{W_D W_D}$ and the decay width $\langle \Gamma \rangle_{A \rightarrow W_{D}W_{D}}$ can be expressed as follows: